 There are many snoring and sleep apnea procedures available to treat patients.
 These procedure address the different structures of the nose and throat that can play important roles in causing snoring and obstructive sleep apnea.
 Successful surgical treatment is based on accurately identifying where the snoring and blockage in breathing is occurring and developing targeted, effective treatment.
 Dr. Kezirian jokes that he could come to each patients’ home and look inside their throat with a flexible fiberoptic telescope to watch the areas where blockage in breathing occurs as they sleep, all night, every night.
 Of course, this would be a little challenging, so we have to look for other options.

 Drug-induced sleep endoscopy was developed in Europe as an evaluation for patients with snoring and sleep apnea who are considering surgery.
 During the procedure, surgeons look inside the throat with a flexible fiberoptic endoscope while a patient is sedated in the operating room.
 Dr. Kezirian is one of the world’s leaders in evaluation techniques that are essential to selecting surgical procedures, including drug-induced sleep endoscopy.
 His research has evaluated important characteristics of drug-induced sleep endoscopy, compared it to other evaluations, and examined surgical results.
-For additional information about this ongoing research, please see the National Institutes of Health’s ClinicalTrials.gov website and USC’s clinical trials website.
+For additional information about this ongoing research, please see the National Institutes of Health’s ClinicalTrials.gov website.

 Examining Results for Inspire Medical’s Upper Airway Stimulation